Marian Drăgulescu: 2004 and the Olympic Games

 The 2004 European Championships in Ljubljana were an especially successful meet for Drăgulescu.
 He helped his team to defend their title previously won in 2002.
 Additionally, Marian won the all around title, and gold medals on floor and on vault.
 The only other gymnast to win four gold medals at a European Championships was Nadia Comăneci, who captured four gold medals at the 1975 European Championships.
-His success at the 2004 Europeans made him one of the favorites for medals at the 2004 Olympic Games in Athens.

 At the 2004 Olympic Games Drăgulescu helped his team to a bronze medal and was a forerunner in the all around event until a mistake on the high bar, after which he still thrilled the crowd with a difficult routine.
 He won silver in the men's floor only after a tiebreaker was needed with gold medalist Kyle Shewfelt.
 On the men's vault he performed the exceptionally difficult vault that bears his name (a handspring double front with half turn) and received a 9.9, the highest score awarded in World or Olympic competition since 1995.
 It seemed he needed only to land his second vault to take gold, but he fell.
 However Drăgulescu was still awarded the bronze, a controversial decision because the disparity between the judges scores was greater than is permitted and therefore some or all of them should have been altered.
 They were not, and Shewfelt was pushed into fourth place.
 The Canadian federation filed a protest, but the result stood.
 In 2005 the judges involved were suspended for one year.